An Iconic Heavy Hitter Algorithm Made Private: Experiments

 \paragraph{Varying privacy $\varepsilon$.} Precision is unaffected by privacy and remains perfect (Figure~\ref{fig:syn_eps_precision}).
-Privacy impacts ARE primarily at tight budgets: for very small $\varepsilon$, error is influence by the noise term.
+Privacy impacts ARE primarily, in the form of higher estimation variance, at tight budgets: for very small $\varepsilon$, error is influenced by the noise term (Figure~\ref{fig:syn_eps_ARE}).
 The $\cms$ is most sensitive because minimum-of-rows estimation biases toward negative fluctuations.
 This is also compounded by requiring a large depth to secure the error envelope.
-In this instance the error is reduced, however, there are settings where the error is increased significantly at lower $\varepsilon$ values due to this bias.

-Median-of-rows in $\cs$ composes with noise error better and yields lower ARE (Figure~\ref{fig:syn_eps_ARE}).
+In Contrast, median-of-rows in $\cs$ composes with noise error better and yields a lower ARE.
 Recall (Figure~\ref{fig:syn_eps_recall}) is essentially unchanged for the counter-based methods (with a minor dip for $\mg$ only at very small $\varepsilon$), while the sketches benefit as $\varepsilon$ increases.
 This is because the envelope shrinks and heavy hitters are admitted more reliably.

-\paragraph{Main takeaway.} Across synthetic streams, $\spacesaving$ delivers the best overall utility (perfect recall and precision, lowest ARE) and the highest throughput, while using substantially fewer bytes per $\tilde{k}$ than the linear sketches. $\cs$ consistently outperforms $\cms$ on error, particularly under privacy noise.
+\paragraph{Main takeaway.} Across synthetic streams, $\spacesaving$ delivers the best overall utility (perfect recall and precision, lowest ARE) and the highest throughput, while using substantially less memory than the linear sketches. $\cs$ consistently outperforms $\cms$ on error, particularly under privacy noise.
 These trends collectively indicate that our $\diffpriv$ instantiations preserve the empirical strengths and performance of the underlying non-private algorithms, with $\spacesaving$ retaining its advantage across all metrics.